[ Printer Friendly Version ] [ Report Abuse ]

 “I’m Lottie.
 Charlotte.
 I’m his girlfriend.
 Is he ok?”
 Suddenly, the idea of a bad answer hit me and I stumbled a bit.

 “He will be fine, with a lot of rest.
-Come dear, you look like you need a Calming Potion.”
+Come dear, you look like you need a Calming Potion.
+Again.”
+She smiled warmly at me.

 She held her hand out for me, and I walked towards her.
 She wrapped both hands around mine and patted them gently.
 “He will be ok dearie.”
 Madame Sage turned to the crowd, and reminded them that only one more person was allowed inside.
 There was much arguing.
 “Well, when you decide, knock on the door.”

 I swiveled my head slowly, thinking that she had some of the kindest eyes I had ever seen.
 “Take this please.
 You look like you need it.”
 I took a gulp and tasted lavender.
 I could feel the potion working its magic, feeling a light airy cloud of peace weaving into my veins.
+This must have been the same potion that she'd given me last time I was here.
 The anger dissipated and I leaned back in the chair.
 I fell asleep, but only for a few hours.
 The creaking of a bed woke me up, and I looked around.

 The hospital wing was dark, lit only by a few flickering candles.
 James was still sound asleep and every muscle in my body ached from sitting in the chair for so long without moving.
 I stood up, raised my arms above my head and stretched.